mcdemarco/cardpen/doc/index.md

 You can include URLs for background images in your CSS, and trigger different ones using classes in your template.
 (This is done in all the Scottish Sleuth card examples.)

 For foreground images, you can include the URLs as part of the card list and put the url into an *img* tag in your template.
-(See the IDKWDYWTP example for a foreground image.)
+(See the BGG example for a foreground image.)
 If your foreground image never changes, you can put it into your template directly instead.

 CardPen needs to be able to find your images "online".
 You can use public URLs of images that are already available online or that you've uploaded to an image hosting site like [Google Photos](https://www.google.com/photos/about/) or [Unsee](https://unsee.cc), but note that some public images may not work with CardPen due to CORS issues.
-(Click the `IDKWDYWTP` button for an example of using a CORS proxy to work around CORS issues.)
+(Click the `BGG` button for an example of using a CORS proxy to work around CORS issues.)

 If you need lots of images or if you're having CORS issues, you should run CardPen locally.
 Put your images in the images directory and refer to them as the examples do.
-(See `IDKWDYWTPLocalImages.json` for an example.)
+(See `BGGLocalImages.json` for an example.)

-#### IDKWDYWTP
+#### BGG

-CardPen can generate a special card list from your [BoardGameGeek](https://boardgamegeek.com) game collection.
+CardPen can generate a special card list from your [BoardGameGeek](https://boardgamegeek.com) game collection for making an [I Don't Know, What Do You Want to Play?](https://boardgamegeek.com/boardgame/28567/i-dont-know-what-do-you-want-play) deck or for similar purposes.
-To generate the list, click the **IDKWDYWTP** ([I Don't Know, What Do You Want to Play?](https://boardgamegeek.com/boardgame/28567/i-dont-know-what-do-you-want-play)) button under Project.
+To generate the list, click the **BGG** button under Project.
 Optionally, edit the sample template and CSS to set up the cards the way you want.

 Next, open the Advanced view and enter your own username in the **BGG username** field.
 Click the **Get Games** button; this will replace the sample card list with one based on your own game collection.